 In the spring, there is a very short window of time for our favorite wild mushroom to grow.
-Morel mushrooms are a delicacy to be hunted and savored for sure!
+Morel mushrooms are a delicacy to go foraging for, and savored for sure!

 They appear just when the leaves on the trees are starting to come out, as sunlight is able to warm the earth more directly.
 You will most often find them from March through early June.
 Morel mushroom hunting is how we know that Spring is REALLY here to stay.

 Finding them can be easy or difficult, depending on where you live.
 The best places to start looking are forests, fields, orchards, and fence rows.
 They can hide under leaves, by trees and under branches.
 It’s best to keep your head down, and your eyes wide open when morel mushroom hunting.

 While foraging for Morels, keep in mind that where one is, others are usually close by.

 The spores that create morel mushrooms will often spread closely.
 Normally, you will be able to find morel mushrooms year after year in the same areas.
 As the trees break down and decompose in a forest, they will provide excellent mediums for more mushrooms to grow.
 Make sure to mark where you found them in a journal so you know where to start hunting the next year.